erikdubois/Solus/README.md

 Content Playlist of **40+ short movies** to make your desktop eye-candy.
 Sardi and Surfn icon collection playing its part.

-About 40+ short movies to completely change your desktop experience for Solus, Solus Mate and Solus i3.
+About 40+ short movies to completely change your desktop experience for Solus Budgie, Solus Mate and Solus i3.

 Check out the movies by clicking here